felipethome/react-transition-hooks/README.md

 Property name | Description
 ------------ | -------------
 component | The component that will wrap all the children.
-Default: div
+Default: span

 ## LICENSE